Our Advocacy Goals

 415.808.4228 | email@example.com | @uwba_advocate

-Will leads UWBA's public policy work on health, housing, food security, and tax policy.
-Along with providing policy analysis, advocacy, and program support for UWBA, he serves as the Regional Advocacy Coordinator for the Bay Area and Wine Country, helping to advance the public policy platform of our state association United Ways of California.
+Will provides policy analysis, advocacy strategy and implementation, and program support for UWBA.
+He also serves as the Regional Advocacy Coordinator for the Bay Area and Wine Country, helping to advance the public policy platform of our state association United Ways of California.
 Having led grassroots campaigns on several environmental and social justice issues in both New York City and the Bay Area, he is an experienced organizer working to build support for UWBA's local and state policy goals.
 Originally from Honolulu, Hawaii, Will has a BA in History from New York University and a Master's in Urban Policy Analysis and Management from the Milano School of International Affairs, Non-profit Management, and Urban Policy at the New School in New York City.

 Message from Anne Wilson